 It is very important that your doctor check the progress of you or your child at regular visits and make sure that your dose is right and that the medicine is helping you.
-Your doctor will need to check your or your child's blood, heart, and blood pressure for any problems or unwanted effects that may be caused by lisdexamfetamine dimesylate.
+Your doctor will need to check your or your child's blood, heart, and blood pressure for any problems or unwanted effects that may be caused by this medicine.

-You should not use lisdexamfetamine dimesylate if you or your child have used a drug for depression called an MAO inhibitor (MAOI), such as Eldepryl®, Marplan®, Nardil®, or Parnate®, in the past 14 days.
+Do not use this medicine if you or your child is using or have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

-Lisdexamfetamine dimesylate may cause serious heart or blood vessel problems.
-This may be more likely in patients who have a family history of heart disease.
-Check with your doctor right away if you or your child have chest pain, shortness of breath, or fainting while taking lisdexamfetamine dimesylate.
+This medicine may cause serious heart or blood vessel problems.
+This may be more likely to occur in patients who have a family history of heart disease.
+Check with your doctor right away if you have chest pain, fast or uneven heartbeat, trouble breathing, or fainting while using this medicine.

 Tell your doctor right away if you or your family notices any unusual changes in behavior, such as an increase in aggression, hostility, agitation, irritability, or suicidal thinking or behaviors.
 Also tell your doctor if you or your child have hallucinations or any unusual thoughts, especially if they are new or getting worse quickly.